a-chacon/oas_core/docs/src/configuration/oasrails.md

-# Configuration
+# Configuring OasRails

-To configure OasCore, **you MUST create an initializer file** including all your settings.
+To configure OasRails, **you MUST create an initializer file** including all your settings.
 The first step is to create your initializer file, which you can easily do with:

 ```bash
 rails generate oas_core:config